- This event has passed.

 March 29 @ 5:00 pm - 7:00 pm

-On March 29, 2022, the School of Civic and Economic Thought and Leadership at Arizona State University, a JMC partner program, will host Heather Wilson, the president of University of Texas at El Paso, former secretary of the U.S. Air Force and former New Mexico’s representative in Congress, to share some of the tough lessons she has learned throughout her career:
+On March 29, 2022, the School of Civic and Economic Thought and Leadership at Arizona State University, a JMC partner program, hosted Heather Wilson, the president of University of Texas at El Paso, former secretary of the U.S. Air Force and former New Mexico’s representative in Congress, to share some of the tough lessons she has learned throughout her career:

 Leaders in public office and private sector face tough decisions and ethical dilemmas almost daily.
 How can those decisions be driven by sound principles in a high-pressure and fast-paced environment?